New Model #217

 You might try communicating with the TS-2000 with a terminal emulator to figure out the correct settings to get it to respond to the ID command.

-Updated by Anthony Cash over 11 years ago
+Updated by Anthony Cash about 12 years ago

 Tom Hayward wrote: